 (Kinky Hair Disease; Steely Hair Disease; Trichopoliodystrophy; X-linked Copper Deficiency; Copper Transport Disease)

 DefinitionMenkes syndrome is an inherited genetic disorder due to an abnormal gene, ATP7A.
 Menkes syndrome causes impaired copper absorption.
 This results in changes in the arteries and deterioration of the brain.Menkes syndrome is rare.
 Most children born with Menkes syndrome have a life expectancy of less than 3-5 years.

 CausesCopper proteins are necessary for the body to build bone, nerves, and other tissue.
 Babies with Menkes syndrome have a genetic disorder that prevents the absorption of copper from the intestines and causes it to build up in excess amounts in the kidney, while remaining deficient in the liver and brain.
 This causes changes in the hair, brain, bones, liver, and arteries.

 Risk FactorsMenkes syndrome is more common in males, and in those with a family history.

 SymptomsChildren with Menkes are often born prematurely.
-Symptoms usually begin within 3 months after birth and may include:
+Symptoms usually begin within three months after birth and may include:

 - Difficulty feeding